maxhallinan/hemulen.js/README.markdown

             - Type: String,
             - One of two error types:
                 + `'too big'`: the file is greater than the value of `config.maxFileSize`;
-                + `'too many'`: the file does nto match any of the mime type strings stored in `config.accepTypes`.
+                + `'too many'`: the file does not match any of the mime type strings stored in `config.accepTypes`.
         * `file`:
             - Type: File Object,
             - The invalid file.